Nitishkr22/TIAND/README.md

 # Synchronisation
 We have synchronised front radar and front camera and, lidar and front camera.
 The synchronisation for these sensors are provided in .csv format, where the closest timestamp for the sensor is provided with respect to the front camera.
+# Computer architecture used and sensor specifications
+We have used Ubuntu 18.04 LTS for the ROS-based data recording.

 # Download Link
 https://iith-my.sharepoint.com/:f:/g/personal/ee22mtech02005_iith_ac_in/EnNXPXQMmidDl1QYOKIRhxkBtwoWCiG1gcGex9dvxVcfSQ?e=AVU4pS